 Exploring the Outdoors with a Listening Walk

-We ended up reading both My Five Senses by Aliki and The Listening Walk written by Paul Showers and illustrated by Aliki.
+We read both My Five Senses by Aliki and The Listening Walk written by Paul Showers and illustrated by Aliki for this month’s Virtual Book Club for Kids.
 We discussed how our senses work together to help us learn about the world around us.
 Then we made a list of the different things the child heard in The Listening Walk, and we decided to take a listening walk of our own.

 I wanted the girls to have something easy to carry along, so we made a simple paper plate recording sheet.
 I originally thought of making a printable to use, but I really wanted to incorporate some writing and drawing practice into the activity.
 Instead the girls created their own recording sheets.

 We started by drawing lines down the back of the paper plate to make triangular sections.
 We drew four lines to create eight sections.

 Then each child chose one thing from our list of items from The Listening Walk and added a picture and label to one of the sections on the plate.
 We continued until all the spaces were full.
 Lovey (age 5) did her plate on her own.
 I helped Tinker (age 3) as needed with labeling.

 To help us keep track of the items we found we cut each line on the plate just to the inner circle.
 This left little tabs that could be folded back as we heard an item on our checklists.

 This is Lovey’s finished recording plate.
 If you look closely you can see where the cuts were made.